A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Additional Experiments

 In both our training loss (\Cref{eq:task-loss}) and evaluation metrics (\Cref{par:dual-sampling-metrics}), we adopt a dual-sampling scheme wherein for each positive triplet we draw two different types of negative samples: those with the tail node randomly corrupted (entity-centric) and those with the relation type randomly corrupted (relation-type centric).
 In contrast, existing literature focuses solely on entity-centric negative samples~\cite{yang2015embedding,schlichtkrull2018modeling,zhu2021neural}.
 We argue that correctly predicting the tail node, given a head node and a relation type, is as important as determining the type of relation connecting a head and a tail node of interest, and therefore the two negative sampling schemes should be used in conjunction.
 This combination results in the dual-sampling metrics we propose.

-\Cref{tab:wikitopics-health-tax-dual,tab:wikitopics-health-tax-ent,tab:fbnell-result-both-metrics} compare the performances of various models under the dual-sampling metrics with their performances under the traditional entity-centric metrics, commonly used in the literature.
+\Cref{tab:wikitopics-mt1-results,tab:wikitopics-health-tax-ent,tab:fbnell-result-both-metrics} compare the performances of various models under the dual-sampling metrics with their performances under the traditional entity-centric metrics, commonly used in the literature.
 As can be seen from the tables, the baseline NBFNet-homo demonstrates strong performances under the entity-centric metrics, but not under the dual-sampling metrics.
 In particular, it achieves 95\% entity-centric Hits@10 on the \textsc{FBNELL} dataset.
 Therefore \textit{a model that disregards the information contained in the relation types can achieve near-perfect accuracy under the entity-centric metrics} (simply by predicting whether $u$ is connected to $v$, irrespective of the relation type).
-These results suggest that the entity-centric metrics are insufficient for assessing model performance, as homogeneous link prediction methods can easily solve a task when evaluated based on these metrics.
-In contrast, the homogeneous models achieve at most 38\% Hits@10 accuracy under the dual-sampling metrics, illustrating that the dual-sampling scheme is a more suitable, comprehensive, and challenging evaluation scheme, where homogeneous link prediction models cannot unreasonably obtain near-perfect performances.
+These results suggest that the entity-centric metrics are insufficient for assessing model performance, as homogeneous link prediction methods can easily solve a task when evaluated based on these metrics. \revision{ Such an observation is also echoed by~\citet{jambor2021exploring} on few-shot link prediction tasks, in which the authors commented that they found ``a simple zero-shot baseline - which ignores any relation-specific information - achieves surprisingly strong performance," further giving grounds to the importance of evaluating a model's performance not only on predicting entities but also on predicting relation types between nodes. } In contrast, the homogeneous models achieve at most 38\% Hits@10 accuracy under the dual-sampling metrics, illustrating that the dual-sampling scheme is a more suitable, comprehensive, and challenging evaluation scheme, where homogeneous link prediction models cannot unreasonably obtain near-perfect performances.